thomaspaulin/blog.thomaspaulin.me/content/posts/2021/the-fight-against-link-rot.md

 Previously, [I experimented with providing archived versions of each link present]({{< relref "why-im-using-a-notation" >}}).
 This so-called (a) notation provides these.
 In theory, these minimise the impact of link rot, unfortunately, the websites holding these archived copies can themselves rot.
 Furthermore, these (a) links are cryptic: What would you do if you saw a link followed by (a)?
 Would you click it, discover the destination page is dead, and then try the (a) link instead?

 Most readers don’t care whether a link is archived.
 They expect links to work 24/7.
 Thus archiving is a matter of infrastructure.
-By following links with (a) we leak the infrastructure into the wild, exposing our black box’s internals.
+By following links with (a) the infrastructure leaks into the wild, exposing our black box’s internals.
 Using an archived page should be built into the links, so that when a reader clicks a link, they arrive at the intended page.

 With this in mind, I embarked on a journey to remove these (a) links and build a system to archive links before they rot.